skhatiri/Aerialist/README.md

 ### Using Aerialist in Your Code

-You can integrate Aerialist's python package in your own code and directly define and execute UAV test cases with it.
+You can integrate Aerialist's Python package in your own code and directly define and execute UAV test cases with it.
-This can be speccifically useful when you are working on test generation approaches for UAVs.
+This can be specifically useful when you are working on test generation approaches for UAVs.
 An example of such usage of Aerialist can be found in [Surrealist](https://github.com/skhatiri/Surrealist).

 1. `pip3 install git+https://github.com/skhatiri/Aerialist.git`
 2. Create an instance of [DroneTest](./aerialist/px4/drone_test.py) class and define your test case
-3. configure and execute the test case using your prefered test execution agent ([LocalAgent](./aerialist/px4/local_agent.py), [DockerAgent](./aerialist/px4/docker_agent.py), [K8sAgent](./aerialist/px4/k8s_agent.py))
+3. configure and execute the test case using your preferred test execution agent ([LocalAgent](./aerialist/px4/local_agent.py), [DockerAgent](./aerialist/px4/docker_agent.py), [K8sAgent](./aerialist/px4/k8s_agent.py))

 - Take a look at our [code snippets](./samples/snippets/) for more details and sample codes.